Skip to main content

 Tip: If your team primarily uses specific environment classes (e.g., “Regular” for most work), enable prebuilds only for those classes to optimize costs.

-4. Configure the Schedule
+4. Configure the Executor

 Set up when prebuilds should run automatically: